-AWARDS
+AWARDS AND HONORS

 Students are often recognized by departments and individual staff members throughout the year.
 Other recognitions may be initiated by internal groups or organizations.
-However, at the end of the year during an awards assembly students will be recognized in the following areas:
+However, at the end of the year at an awards assembly/reception, students will be recognized in the following areas: